ThornOfCamor/ProjectEuler/README.md

 Eighth Commit: 45, 46, 47, 48, 49, 50, 51, 52, 53.
 Nineth Commit: 55, 56, 57, 58, 60, 63.
 Tenth Commit: 69, 81, 92, 206 and updated naming to include 3 digit problem numbers.
+Eleventh Commit: Library and ProjectEuler repositories moved.
+Updating code so that lib.h can be read.